turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

 * Growth/Updating
 * Death/Unmounting

-This lesson will focus on the Birth/Mounting phase and we will cover the other 2 later this week.
+This lesson will focus on the Birth/Mounting phase and we will cover the others later this week.

 ### constructor() && super()